Space Chords (2023)

 With this in mind, this work examines the potential for a language of movement to help the body express what words often cannot, and how employing such a language may be a practice of care for the grieving body.
 Through a series of repeated gestures, sound and text, the film navigates the entangled relationship between grief and memory, allowing for both a verbal and non-verbal dialogue to emerge between the two.

-Space Chords was shown as part of the 2021 Goldsmiths MFA and MA Artists' film & Moving Image degree show.
+A previous iteration of Space Chords was screened as a two-channel installation as part of the 2021 Goldsmiths MFA and MA Artists' film & Moving Image degree show.